 in Hybrid mode

-Paper submission deadline: 20 June 2025
+Paper submission deadline: 26 May 2026

 The Namibia University of Science and Technology (NUST) is at the forefront of higher education in Namibia.
 The University offers various Certificates (under- and post-graduate), Diplomas, Bachelor Honours, Master’s and Doctoral degrees in more than 60 programmes.